gregorio-project/gregorio/CONTRIBUTING.md

 ##### C files

+C uses [ISO C99 Standard](http://en.wikipedia.org/wiki/C99), and targets the [gcc](https://gcc.gnu.org/) and [clang](http://clang.llvm.org/) compilers only.
+Patches for other compilers can be accepted if they are clean, small and non-intrusive.

 Use indent on your code before commiting it, with the `.indent.pro` file in repository's root folder: run `indent path/to/my/file.c` from the root directory.

 ##### Other files